Common raccoon dog: Coronaviruses

-The New York Times was not able to reach the Chinese scientists for comment by the 16th, but George Gao, the former head of the CCDC and lead author on the February 2022 preprint, told Science that there was "nothing new" in the raw data, and refused to answer questions about why his research team had removed it from the database.
-On the 17th of March, the WHO director-general said that the data should have been shared three years earlier, and called on China to be more transparent in its data-sharing.
-There exists further data from further samples which has not yet been made public.
-Maria Van Kerkhove, the WHO’s COVID-19 technical lead, called for it to be made public immediately.
+The New York Times was not able to reach the Chinese scientists for comment by March 16, 2022, but George Gao, the former head of the CCDC and lead author on the February 2022 preprint, told Science that the raw data had "nothing new", and he refused to answer questions about why his research team had removed it from the database.

+On 17 March 2022, the WHO director-general said that the data should have been shared three years earlier, and called on China to be more transparent in its data-sharing.
+Further data from further samples has not yet been made public, and Maria Van Kerkhove, the WHO's COVID-19 technical lead, called for it to be made public immediately.

 The Chinese government has long insisted that the virus originated outside China, and until June 2021 denied that live animals were traded at the Huanan market.

 Other viruses

 The introduction of the common raccoon dog to Europe is thought to have brought with it infected ticks that introduced the Asian tick-borne meningoencephalitis virus.

 Cases of common raccoon dogs carrying rabies are known from the lower Volga, Voronezh, and Lithuania.

 Canine distemper occurs in common raccoon dogs inhabiting the northern Caucasus.